 Everything is movement

-” Everything is movement; – for me, a portrait session is a kind of dance with my subject, where we try to find the right rhythms to dance together.
-There is the obvious movement and there is the movement within, more subtle, but even more important, because a photo always reflects about what was before and what will be after, and the movement anticipates it, so to speak, in its absolute beauty of its motionlessness.”
+” Everything is movement; – for me, a portrait session is a kind of dance with my subject, where we try to find the right rhythms to dance together. – There is the movement within, more subtle, but even more important as the outside movement, because a photo always reflects about what was before and what will be after, and the movement anticipates it, so to speak, in its absolute beauty of its motionlessness.”

 “Only the future revisits the past.”

-Seeing a city as a structure, resulting in patterns and lines, and at the same time as a space of living and dying; – now alienated by a pandemic, creates its own melancholic beauty.
+Seeing a city as a structure, resulting in patterns and lines, and at the same time as a space of living and dying; – now alienated by a pandemic, creates its own melancholic beauty full of despair.
+I wander aimlessly through the streets and among the people of this broken beautiful city, immersed in the feeling of the standstill of time.